etuttle/coredns/plugin/nshorizon/README.md

 ## Known Issues

 The `cache` plugin appears to cache TTL 0 records.
-Even if the TTL is only increased 5 seconds (from 0 to 5), it will break split horizon lookups.
-Until there is a way to disable the cache plugin on a per-zone basis, it is not recommended to cache and nshorizon together.
+If a record is cached for a zone that nshorizon is resolving, it will cause records to leak across namespaces.